 To see what the Append to Base Tag Descriptions option looks like, let’s make a tag with our new UDT.

-Creating Tags Using Your New User-Defined Data Type
+Creating Tags In RSLogix 5000 Using Your New User-Defined Data Type

 Creating a tag using your new UDT is as easy as creating a tag using atomic data types.
 We’ll follow the typical procedure using the Edit Tags window, and then take a look at the descriptions for your new tag’s elements.